 - Breaking the BDNF Blues: Dr. Courtney Craig D.C. on Natural Ways to Raise BDNF Levels in Chronic Fatigue Syndrome

-Unfortunately we don’t know why Biovista’s results plucked out these two possible glial cell inhibiting treatment.
+Unfortunately, we don’t know why Biovista’s results plucked out these two possible glial cell inhibiting treatments.
 (Biovista did not return queries.)
 They may synergize in ways we can’t imagine.

-The study wasn’t entirely unsuccessful, though.
-The results teamed together two drugs that may target a hot topic in ME/CFS – glia cells in the central nervous system.
+The results teamed together two drugs that may target a hot topic in ME/CFS – glial cells in the central nervous system.